nowsprinting/create-script-folders-with-tests/README.md

               └── YourFeature.Tests.asmdef
 ```

-Package folder (e.g., named **your.package.name**) must be created in before.
+Package folder (e.g., named **your.package.name**) must be created before.
-Because can not open the context menu directly under the Packages folder.
+Because you can not open the context menu directly under the Packages folder.

-After creating folders, move the Editor, Runtime and Tests folders directly under the **your.package.name** folder.
+After creating folders, move the Editor, Runtime, and Tests folders directly under the **your.package.name** folder.
 And remove the **YourFeature** folder.
 Then it will be the same as the official [package layout](https://docs.unity3d.com/Manual/cus-layout.html).